Jeron Harvey

-Jeron E. Harvey (born June 25, 1984) is an arena football wide receiver who is a free agent.
+Jeron E. Harvey (born June 25, 1984) is an American former professional football wide receiver.
 He was signed by the Jacksonville Jaguars as an undrafted free agent in 2008.
 He played college football at Houston.

-Harvey has also been a member of the Arkansas Twisters, Toronto Argonauts and Jacksonville Sharks.
+Harvey was also a member of the Arkansas Twisters, Toronto Argonauts, Jacksonville Sharks, Florida Tarpons, and Monterrey Steel.

-Early years
+Early life

 He graduated from Andrew Jackson High School in Jacksonville, Florida, where his high school teammates included New York Jets running back Leon Washington, Ole Miss wide receiver Michael Hicks and Bethune-Cookman All-American Vernon Edwards.

 College career

-He was not recruited by Division I teams when he graduated high school; instead, he attended Dodge City Community College in Dodge City, Kansas before transferred to the University of Houston, where he played with Kevin Kolb and Donnie Avery.
+He was not recruited by Division I teams when he graduated high school; instead, he attended Dodge City Community College in Dodge City, Kansas before transferring to the University of Houston, where he played with Kevin Kolb and Donnie Avery.
 At Dodge City, he recorded 52 receptions and 14 touchdowns in one year.

 Professional career

 Jacksonville Jaguars

 He signed as an undrafted rookie free agent with his hometown team, the Jacksonville Jaguars on April 27, 2008.
 Several of his teammates were also Jacksonville natives: Rashean Mathis attended Englewood High School and Jamaal Fudge went to Ed White High School.
 Harvey was released by Jacksonville on August 26, 2008.